 Basics of Meyer Lemon Growing

 Meyer lemon tree care includes finding the right location for your tree.
 Whether grown in a container or planted in the ground, Meyer lemon growing requires at least six hours of sunlight.
-In the hottest summer areas, morning sun and afternoon shade is best for growing Meyer lemons.
+In the hottest summer areas, morning sun and afternoon shade are best for growing Meyer lemons.

 Soil conditions when growing these lemons should be well-draining; however, the soil must hold enough water to remain moist.
 Allow soil to dry out only slightly between waterings.